vlayer-xyz/vlayer/book/src/appendix/architecture/teleport_time_travel.md

-# Teleport and Time Travel
+# Time Travel and Teleport

 Vlayer enables aggregating data from multiple blocks and multiple chains.
+We call this features Time Travel and Teleport.
 To achieve that, we span multiple revms' instances during Engine execution.
+Each revm instance corresponds to certain block number on the certain chain.

 ## Generic parameter DB
 Note that Engine is parametrized with generic type DB, as it needs to run in revm with different Database in two different contexts: Guest and Host.